-I will make one firm request of you before we begin: if any of your ideas sails close to the wind of what is legal, ethical or moral, it is not a great idea.
+It seems obvious, but I would rather say it and remove any doubt: if any of your ideas sails close to the wind of what is legal, ethical or moral, it is not a great idea.
 If anything you are thinking about could risk your reputation or land you with a fine or conviction, please kill that idea and move on to discover truly great ideas!

 Reputations take years to build but can be crushed in seconds, especially in our hyper-connected world.
 Don’t sell out your future for the sake of a short-term target.

 Excellent!
 I’m looking forward to sharing these strategies with you.
 To read up on all the strategies for how to have great ideas, head over to the series page here.

 Sign up to my newsletter